gonzalo-bulnes/securedrop-docs/docs/development/translations.rst

 You can choose to :ref:`register on Weblate <how_to_register_on_weblate_email>` with your email address, or by linking a GitHub account.

-You can contribute to any language, but Weblate has some conveniences to make it easier to work with your preferred languages.
+You can contribute to any language, and Weblate has some conveniences to make it easier to work with your preferred languages.
 Learn :ref:`how to choose your preferred languages on Weblate <how_to_manage_your_preferred_languages_weblate>`.